KaterinaZaharieva/DevOpsProject/README.md

   			- step2: Markdown File Link Check
   			  - requirements before step execution : none
-  				- step summary: Executes the 'ruzickap/action-my-markdown-link-checker@v1.1.2' available in the git-hub action marketplace; the check aims to see if any broken or invalid links are present, the step and job fail, giving a description of the links that are broken/invalid
+  				- step summary: Executes the 'ruzickap/action-my-markdown-link-checker@v1.1.2' available in the git-hub action marketplace; the check aims to see if any broken or invalid links are present, the step and job fail, giving a description of the links that are broken/invalid.
+If the check finds issues, the step and job fail

       UnitTest:
         - needs: for this job to begin the one(s) selected in the 'needs' row, they have to have finished successfully.